davef2171/GettingCleaningDataCourseAssignment/README.txt

 ===================================================================

-In the original analysis teh dates was separated in to two a test dataset and a training dataset.
+In the original analysis the data was separated into two a test dataset and a training dataset.
 No specific different processing was performed on the two data sets so this project starts by recombining them back in to the original complete dataset.

 The data was in a number of files:
 1.subject_dataset.txt - a list of the subject identifier (integer)